Make your book take off

 No term in editing is more misunderstood, and that’s because, at its core, “developmental editing” is a misnomer.

 That’s not to suggest that a developmental edit is unnecessary or unimportant.
 This may be the single most important step you take before publishing.
 No other level of editing will affect the final product, reader enjoyment, or book sales as dramatically as a developmental edit.
-As a bonus, correcting structural issues now can save you time and editing costs later.
+As a bonus, correcting structural issues now can save you time and editing costs later:

 Some authors shy away from getting a developmental edit because they’re worried about losing their voice and style, but this fear is unfounded.
 The goal of a developmental edit is to point out issues with the book so that you can address them yourself.
+You have the final say, and if you strongly disagree with the suggestions, your editor will be available to help determine alternative solutions.

-We will pay attention to:
+Your developmental editor will pay attention to:

 Use of Dialogue

-Your developmental edit will cover the book from three perspectives: an overall view (the manuscript critique), a segmented view (the chapter-by-chapter summary), and a detailed view (the in-document comments).
+At TypeRight, we cover the book from three perspectives: an overall view (the manuscript critique), a segmented view (the chapter-by-chapter summary), and a detailed view (the in-document comments).

 As we go through the book, we’ll leave notes in the margins throughout—some supportive, some critical.
 We’ll mark passages we like and flag segments that are problematic.
 If a character behaves irrationally, for example, we’ll highlight the text and leave a comment for you right where the problem is, making it easy for you to go through our comments and make changes.